mohamed-gasser/bankApp/README.md

 implantation using java and maven and spring boot( kafka) and docker.

-The bank (producer) sends the message an investment certificate to the customer (the consumer) using the kafka, and the massage will be stored in the database on the customer side, and the customer can get the massage from the database, and the bank can add or delete information from database
+The bank (producer) sends the message an investment certificate to the customer (the consumer) using the kafka, and the message will be stored in the database on the customer side, and the customer can get the massage from the database, and the bank can add or delete information from database

 ## system structure